 There is a lot of information available about preparing your little ones for starting school – but what about the not-so-little-ones?
-This is the time of year when many parents begin to worry about their upper primary aged children.
+This is the time of year when many parents begin to get organised and worry about their upper primary aged children.
 Are you asking yourself: Will my son or daughter be well-prepared for starting high school?

 Across The Great Divide